 - Elenco ME-25 → Nâna by Nana Caymmi

-- Elenco MEV-4 → The Astrud Gilberto Album by Astrud Gilberto with Antônio Carlos Jobim and Marty Paich → Brazilian edition of The Astrud Gilberto Album (1965, Verve Records [USA] V-8608)
+- Elenco MEV-4 → The Astrud Gilberto Album by Astrud Gilberto with Antônio Carlos Jobim and Marty Paich → Brazilian release of The Astrud Gilberto Album (1965, Verve Records [USA] V-8608)

-- Elenco MEV-8 → Bud Shank Donato Rosinha by Bud Shank, João Donato and Rosinha de Valença → Brazilian edition of Bud Shank & His Brazilian Friends (1965, Pacific Jazz Records [USA] ST-89)
+- Elenco MEV-8 → Bud Shank/Donato/Rosinha by Bud Shank, João Donato and Rosinha de Valença → Brazilian release of Bud Shank & His Brazilian Friends (1965, Pacific Jazz Records [USA] ST-89)